BubbuDert249/bubbudrxui-break/README.md

-# bubbudrxui-break
+# Escape BubbuDrxUI
-Jailbreaks BubbuDrxUI into Windows
+BubbuDrxUI is a modified version of Windows that is supposed to run on Set Top-box. <br>